mt-mods/minislots/README.txt

 Reels always show three symbols' of height, not counting the overlap at the top and bottom to allow for symbols to be positioned "off-screen".

+The pay table, pay lines, admin, and cashout voucher screens all use the Liberation Sans font (either condensed, regular, or bold).

 Geometry for the 3-reel "Golden 7's" machine:
 ---------------------------------------------